damianfral/flake-templates/haskell/README.md

+# Nix flake for a Haskell CLI application

 This flake contains a Nix package and a development shell for a sample Haskell CLI application called `hello`.

 The Haskell package is wrapped with `generateOptparseApplicativeCompletions`, which adds shell completion scripts.
 These scripts will be automatically picked up if the resulting derivation is installed.

 The development shell provides the following tools for Haskell development: